 - Protein synthesis

-Zinc also supports growth and development, helps maintain your sense of smell and taste, is needed in the healing process, and is used during the creation of DNA.
+Zinc also supports growth and development, helps maintain the senses of smell and taste, is needed in the healing process, and is used to create DNA.

 Zinc Deficiency Symptoms

-When your body is deficient in zinc, it can lead to a number of unpleasant symptoms.
+When the body is deficient in zinc, it can lead to several unpleasant symptoms.
 The severity of these symptoms is associated with the severity of the zinc deficiency.

-Research has shown that zinc impacts how neurons in the brain communicate.
-Low zinc levels have been associated with memory issues, decreased cognitive function, brain fog or foggy thinking.
-Because zinc is vital to brain health, supplementation may help improve a variety of issues, including ADHD and memory loss.
+- Brain Fog – Research has shown that zinc impacts how neurons in the brain communicate.
+Low zinc levels may lead to memory issues, decreased cognitive function, or brain fog.
+Because zinc is vital to brain health, supplementation can help with ADHD and memory loss.

-Zinc helps with insulin production and naturally helps regulate blood glucose levels.
-If you do not consume enough zinc rich foods, you can experience lower insulin levels, regardless of any underlying health conditions or body weight.
-Increasing consumption of zinc rich foods or supplementation may help prevent diabetes and help regulate blood glucose levels.
+- Diabetes – Zinc helps with insulin production and naturally helps regulate blood glucose levels.
+If you do not consume enough zinc-rich foods, you can experience lower insulin levels, regardless of underlying health conditions or body weight.
+Increasing consumption of zinc-rich foods or supplementation may help prevent diabetes and regulate blood glucose levels.

-Did you know that not getting enough zinc can increase your risk of developing diarrhea?
-Nutritional deficiencies prevent the body from being able to adequately fight off infections.
+- Diarrhea – Did you know that not getting enough zinc can increase your risk of developing diarrhea?
+Nutritional deficiencies prevent the body from being able to fight off infections adequately.
 Supplementing with zinc may help to shorten the symptoms of infectious diarrhea.

-Zinc is needed for optimal growth and development.
-Typically, prenatal vitamins contain zinc to ensure the proper growth and development of the fetus.
-If a child is not developing or growing properly, zinc deficiency may be the cause.
+- Growth Retardation – Zinc is vital for optimal growth and development.
+Prenatal vitamins typically contain zinc to ensure the proper growth and development of the fetus.
+If a child is not developing correctly, zinc deficiency may be the cause.

-Zinc is necessary for hair growth and repair.
-This all important mineral ensures the oil glands around your hair follicles are functioning properly.
-Hair loss can occur when your body is not receiving an ample amount of zinc.
+- Hair Loss – Zinc is necessary for hair growth and repair.
+This all-important mineral ensures the oil glands around your hair follicles function correctly.
+Hair loss can occur when your body does not receive enough zinc.
 Zinc supplementation may help reduce hair loss; however, certain studies have shown that high doses of zinc may contribute to hair loss.

-High zinc concentrations are found in the eye.
-One of the symptoms of a zinc deficiency is blurry vision.
-If the deficiency becomes severe enough changes can occur in the retina, causing altered vision.
-Correcting the deficiency through a healthy diet and zinc supplementation may help improve your eyesight.
+- Vision Changes – The eyes contain a high concentration of zinc.
+One symptom of zinc deficiency is blurry vision.
+If the deficiency becomes severe enough, changes can occur in the retina, causing altered vision.
+Correcting the deficiency through a healthy diet and zinc supplementation may help improve eyesight.

-If you have a zinc deficiency, you may begin experiencing unexplained weight loss caused by appetite changes.
-Although many consider weight loss a good thing, weight loss caused by a zinc deficiency can cause mood swings, depression, and irritability.
+Weight Loss – If you have a zinc deficiency, you may begin experiencing unexplained weight loss caused by appetite changes.
+Although many consider weight loss a good thing, weight loss caused by zinc deficiency can cause mood swings, depression, and irritability.

 How We Can Help

 Your body is multifaceted.
-When one system does not function properly or you have a nutritional deficiency, it can impact all areas of your life.
+When one system does not function properly, or you have a nutritional deficiency, it can impact all areas of your life.
 Rather than just reaching for a zinc supplement, our team will work to determine the root causes of any underlying conditions that could be causing the zinc deficiency.
-We develop a health plan that will address these underlying conditions, a diet that will increase your zinc levels, and whether supplements are needed.
+We develop a health plan to address these underlying conditions, a diet to increase your zinc levels, and whether supplements are needed.
 Get started on your journey toward optimal health.